freeCodeCamp/guide/src/pages/certifications/responsive-web-design/applied-visual-design/add-a-box-shadow-to-a-card-like-element/index.md

 3. The **blur** radius (required)
 	- setting to 0 will be sharp
-	- the higher the number, the more blurred it will be, and the further out the shadow will extend.
+	- the higher the number, the more blurred

 4. The **spread** radius (optional)
    - positive value: increase the size of the shadow
-   - negative value: decrease the size
+   - negative value: decrease the size of the shadow
-   - 0: the shadow is same size as blur
+   - setting to 0: the shadow is same size as blur

 5. Color (required)
-   - any color value, like hex, named, rgba or hsla.
+   - hex, named, rgba or hsla

 ### One Side